katemesh/katemesh.github.io/teaching.md

 [[syllabus]](/PDFs/Syllabus_LIN306_Mesh_Apr272016.pdf)
 ### Teaching as an Assistant

-Fall 2015: Introduction to the Study of Language, The University of Texas at Austin (Instructor: Dr. David Quinto-Pozos).
+Fall 2015: Introduction to the Study of Language, The University of Texas at Austin (Instructor: Dr. David Quinto-Pozos.)

 Fall 2014: Signed Languages and Signing Communities, The University of Texas at Austin.
-(Instructor: Dr. David Quinto-Pozos).
+(Instructor: Dr. David Quinto-Pozos.)

-Fall 2013: Production and Perception of Speech Sounds, The University of Texas at Austin (Instructor: Dr. Rajka Smiljanic).
+Fall 2013: Production and Perception of Speech Sounds, The University of Texas at Austin (Instructor: Dr. Rajka Smiljanic.)